 Inviting a younger family member or friend to share a home has worked for a number of people.
 Also possible is a good friend or someone you know from the community.

 There are some programs that do the work of housemate matches – they are listed in the links to the right.
 In most areas, householders will have to do their own work in finding a suitable housemate.
-When my book is available, it offers a step-by-step guide about how to find a good housemate.
+Our book offers a step-by-step guide about how to find a good housemate.
 There are parts of it on this site.
 The key is to interview carefully!